6thquake/react-material/docs/src/pages/guides/right-to-left/right-to-left.md

 # Right-to-left

-To change the direction of Material-UI components you must follow the following steps:
+To change the direction of React-Material components you must follow the following steps:

 ## Steps